 Most Dog Friendly Cities in the US

-Maybe you simply want to enjoy a beverage with your pup by your side in a restaurant.
-Or perhaps you seek something more specific, like dog friendly vacation rentals California.
-Whatever it is, the most dog friendly cities to visit in the US each offer up unique local adventures.
+Whether you simply want to enjoy a beverage with your pup by your side in a restaurant or you seek something more specific, like other dogs with long noses for yours to socialize with, we have you covered.

-Austin, Texas
+1. Austin, Texas

 When you’re ready to refuel, there’s no shortage of dog friendly Austin restaurants and bars.
 And rather than simply tolerate four-legged guests, many ATX establishments actually encourage owners to bring them.